rocketinsights/edb_docs/content/epas/epas_inst_windows/invoking_the_graphical_installer_from_the_command_line.rst

 -  Invoke the installer with the ``--extract-only`` option to perform a minimal installation when you don’t hold the privileges required to perform a complete installation.

 Not all command line options are suitable for all situations.
-For a complete reference guide to the command line options, see :ref:`Reference - Command Line Options <reference_command_line_options>`.
+For a complete reference guide to the command line options, see `Reference - Command Line Options <reference_command_line_options>_`.

 ..
 Note:: If you are invoking the installer from the command line to perform a system upgrade, the installer will ignore command line options, and preserve the configuration of the previous installation.